hyili/PIAlgoChud/README.md

 - 3.00x speedup in 4 cores with 100,000,000 digits compares to single core Chudnovsky, completes in 40,218 ms
 - 1.85x speedup in 2 cores with 100,000,000 digits compares to single core Chudnovsky, completes in 65,307 ms
 - Single core Chudnovsky completes in 120,450 ms

+## TODO
+Since we use GMP as our big number library, it cannot support multithreaded multiplication.
+This would be the current limitation of further improving CPU utilization.
+I've search for other multithreaded big number library for a period, but with no luck.
+If possible in the future, I'll try to implement a big number library that supports multithread to solve the bottleneck.

 ## Prerequisition
 - C++17